QasimTalkin/juliarDocs/FAQs.md

 ## Do you have an IDE or a TextEditor where I can write the code?

-Double click on JuliarCompiler.jar and it should launch the editor.
+Double click on JuliarFuture.jar and it should launch the editor.
 If it opens a zip unarchiver, please go to terminal and type `java -jar JuliarCompiler.jar -app`.
 This will launch Juliar.Future in the editor.

 ## I want to replace Juliar as a replacement of PHP or Perl...
 How can I do it?